FRC-Team-3140/2024-Crescendo-Bot/README.md

 | L3 | Intelligent Command | Completes complex tasks that integrate sensing and control, and may be composed of multiple simpler commands.
 Can complete complex objectives autonomously or with minimal driver control. |
 | L4 | Skynet | Wins the game autonomously.
 No human intervention needed. |

-# Todo Before SMR
+# Todo Before RC
 ## Auto
-- [ ] Tune Path Planner PID values
-- [ ] Finish Two Note Auto
+- [ ] The start of all autos against the speaker should be as close to the field wall as possible
+- [ ] Figure out if theres a solution to it spinning at the end of a path
-- [ ] Create Mobility Autos from other positions
+- [ ] Create a pick-up-from-the-centerline-only auto
+## Climber
-- [ ] Create Two Note Autos from other positions
+- [ ] Add upper limit onto Climber

-## Teleop
+## Camera
-- [ ] Make sure Climbers are working
+- [ ] Add more error checking in Camera class
-- [ ] Test out Drive while Turning
+- [ ] Take out unused methods/classes

-## Misc
-- [ ] Error Checking with Photon Vision
+- [ ] Create a god tier calibration on 960 x 720
+## Intake Shooter
-- [ ] Dealing with photon vision inaccurate measurements
+- [ ] Seperate Intake and Shooter
+## Drivetrain
 - [ ] Disconnect Gyro from Odometry
+## Arm
+- [ ] Redo the tree map for Distance Shooting (maybe)